-One of the hallmarks of a Classical education is learning how to debate in high school.
+One of the hallmarks of Classical education is learning how to debate in high school.
 To be proficient at this, students must learn good debating techniques that help them dissect the topic they’re studying.
-Good debating skills will give students the confidence to approach many topics and deal with them in an informed way.
+In addition, good debating skills will give students the confidence to approach many topics and deal with them in an informed way.
 In this article, we aim to teach students some debating tips to help them learn how to think more critically about many subjects.

 Specifically, we’ll talk about:

 - Offensive Debating Tactics: Debating Tips to Attack Your Opponent’s Topic